jfredrickson/DevOps-workshop-app/README.md

 This is a basic [Node.js](https://nodejs.org) app that outputs a simple message.

-The app is running as a single instance in a single [cloud.gov space](https://cloud.gov/docs/getting-started/concepts/#spaces).
+The app has development, test, and production environments in cloud.gov Each of these environments is contained in its own [cloud.gov space](https://cloud.gov/docs/getting-started/concepts/#spaces).

-Travis CI is configured to run the app's unit tests and, if tests are successful, deploy the code to cloud.gov.
+Travis CI is configured to run the app's unit tests and, if tests are successful, [deploy the code to cloud.gov](https://cloud.gov/docs/apps/continuous-deployment/).
 Travis CI is configured with environment variables containing a [deployer account's](https://cloud.gov/docs/apps/continuous-deployment/#provisioning-deployment-credentials) credentials.
 This allows Travis CI to connect to the cloud.gov API and push the app.

-The general process:
+### The general process

+Development:

-1. Developer pushes a change to GitHub
+1. Developer pushes a change to the `dev` branch on GitHub
 2. Travis CI detects the push, and runs tests
-3. If tests pass, Travis CI [deploys to cloud.gov](https://cloud.gov/docs/apps/continuous-deployment/)
+3. If tests pass, Travis CI deploys to the cloud.gov dev environment

+Testing:

+1. Developer merges the `dev` branch into the `test` branch
+2. Developer pushes the updated `test` branch to GitHub
+3. Travis CI detects the push to `test`, and runs tests
+4. If tests pass, Travis CI deploys to the cloud.gov test environment
+5. Users can test the app in the test environment

+Production:

+1. Developer merges the `test` branch into the `master` branch
+2. Developer or ops engineer does a `cf push` to manually deploy to production

 ## Setup